 You will be scheduled for a postoperative visit the day after your procedure to check your results and ensure your eyes are healing correctly after LASIK.
 Patients typically return to work two days after their LASIK procedure.

 LASIK results are almost immediate and you can expect to experience improved vision the day after your procedure.
-A recent study shows that over 98% of patients who have had LASIK eye surgery are satisfied with their results.1 One of the major advantages of LASIK is that the corrections made during surgery are permanent, which allows patients to enjoy reduced reliance, and possibly even total freedom, from eyeglasses or contact lenses for many years.
+Each LASIK patient is unique and individual results vary, but studies show that more than 90% of LASIK patients experience vision within the 20/20 range, with 99% enjoying vision better than 20/40.2 One of the major advantages of LASIK is that the corrections made during surgery are permanent, which allows patients to enjoy reduced reliance, and possibly even total freedom, from eyeglasses or contact lenses for many years.
 With this in mind, it’s important to note that future changes inside the eye can still occur over time, which can have an effect on your vision.
 For example, as you age you may encounter conditions such as presbyopia or cataracts, which would require additional treatment to correct.
 It is also possible to experience a change in the natural lens of your eye that affects vision and may be treated with a LASIK enhancement procedure to make adjustments for new refractive errors.
+A recent study shows that over 98% of patients who have had LASIK eye surgery are satisfied with their results.3

 1Journal of Cataract and Refractive Surgery 2016 Aug;42(8):1224-34. doi: 10.1016/j.jcrs.2016.07.012